jcan37/jeffcannon/content/blog/make-or-break-associations.md

   activities have been associated with one another, performing one action can trigger the other...
 ---
-Your brain is a prediction machine.It has an amazing ability to form associations between two unrelated actions.
+Your brain is a prediction machine.
+It has an amazing ability to form associations between two unrelated actions.
 If it recognizes a pattern of activities have been associated with one another, performing one action can trigger the other.

 This mechanism is a double-edged sword.
 It can make bad habits difficult to break but you can also use it to form good habits.